s-fuerst/Vahana.jl/README.md

-- HDF5 Data Persistence: For efficient data storage and access, Vahana utilises the Hierarchical Data Format version 5 (HDF5), including optional support for parallel HDF5 for more extensive simulations.
+- HDF5 Data Persistence: For efficient data storage and access, Vahana utilises the Hierarchical Data Format version 5 (HDF5), including optional support for parallel HDF5.

 ## Installation

-You can (hopefully soon) install Vahana in Julia using the following command:
+You can install Vahana in Julia using the following command:

 ```
 using Pkg